Public Policy Lead (Tapestry)

 About the role

-Success in this role demands deep, current subject matter expertise in energy policy, coupled with a proven track record of advocacy from within the private sector.
-The lead must effectively translate complex technical and business imperatives into compelling policy positions, ensuring Tapestry is strategically positioned to navigate and influence critical legislative and regulatory environments at the Federal and state level.
+The individual selected will function as the organization's senior policy representative, operating as a highly autonomous individual contributor responsible for all policy output.
+Success in this role demands deep, current subject matter expertise in energy policy, coupled with an essential and proven track record of advocacy derived from substantial experience within the private sector.
+The lead must effectively translate complex technical and business imperatives into compelling policy positions, ensuring Tapestry is strategically positioned to navigate and influence critical legislative and regulatory environments.

 This position reports to the company’s Head of Communications and Public Affairs.
-The person in this role must be based in the Washington, DC area.

 How you’ll make 10x impact: